Reviews You Can Rely On

 Weather Resistance

-Weather resistance was a crucial consideration in our testing, heavily influencing each pair's overall rating.
+Weather resistance is a crucial part of why you wear snow pants.
 No matter how you spend your day on the slopes, staying dry is key to staying warm and comfortable.
-Nothing puts a damper on a perfect powder day faster than wet, soggy ski pants.
+Nothing puts a damper on a powder day faster than soggy ski clothes.

-To test weather resistance, we not only wore the pants out in all kinds of conditions (sun, very wet snow, and stormy powdery days) but put each pair through our “shower test” — two minutes of constant water exposure in the shower, testing zippers, seams, and overall waterproofing.
+To test weather resistance, we wore the pants out in all kinds of stormy weather and subjected each pair to our “shower test” — two minutes of constant, direct water exposure in the shower, testing zippers, seams, and overall waterproofing.

-There were very few surprises during this testing process—we typically find that the higher-end pants perform better than the rest.
-The Arc'teryx Sentinel took the top spots for water resistance, with the Mammut Stoney HS Thermo, Columbia Bugaboo II, and REI Co-op First Chair GTX Bib as runners-up.
-These pants received strong scores for weather resistance, with no leakage during testing and limited water absorption in our shower tests.
+There weren't too many surprises during this testing process.
+We typically find that the higher-end pants perform better than the rest.
+The Arc'teryx Sentinel performed the best in our water resistance testing, thanks to their 3-layer material and great DWR coating, along with taped seams and waterproof zippers.
+The Mammut Stoney HS Thermo, Columbia Bugaboo II, and REI Co-op First Chair GTX Bib also impressed us with their waterproofing.
+These pants showed no leakage during testing and limited water absorption in our shower tests.

 Testing ski pants for snow and water resistance.
 Credit: Kaylee Walden